ks0n/goOSe/README.md

 ```

 ### Tests
-GoOSe also comes with unit tests that run directly on hardware and output the
+Gagelen also comes with unit tests that run directly on hardware and output the
 result over serial.
 When using Qemu, you can also have an exit code != 0 on
 failure.